 The rise and accuracy of political comedy

-put it: “Political satire has something that TV news lacks: a really low tolerance for bullshit.”
+As the creator/narrator (?) of this Vox video put it: “Political satire has something that TV news lacks: a really low tolerance for bullshit.”
 Which basically means:

 - You get to have really funny evenings and blow off some needed steam;